wckdrzr/Gaspar/README.md

 ### Older versions

-The latest version of Gaspar requires .net7.0, to use with an older project you will need to use an older version of Gaspar (which may have unresolved bugs):
+The latest version of Gaspar requires .net8.0, to use with an older project you will need to use an older version of Gaspar (which may have unresolved bugs):

+- For .net7.0 use version 3.4.12

 - For .net6.0 use version 2.6.3